 These would be the foundational elements of our church.
 In aid of this we would only use the most trustworthy of all Bible translations, the King James Bible.
 It alone is based on the majority text found in more than 95% of manuscripts available.

-We were also acutely aware that most churches in our modern age were now only preaching either ‘feel good’ messages or ‘self improvement’ messages, while denying some of the most significant doctrines found in the Word of God because they have become unpalatable.
+We were also acutely aware that most churches in our modern age were now only preaching either ‘feel good’ messages or ‘self improvement’ messages, while denying some of the most significant doctrines found in the Word of God because they have become unpalatable in our modern world.
 Our strong conviction is that the Word of God is relevant and important for people of all ages and in every generation and should not be forced to conform to the cultural beliefs of any society but rather the other way around.

 If you do not hear messages from your church pulpit about the blood of Christ and its power to cleanse from sin, the judgement of the unsaved, the doctrine of separation, the call for holiness, the requirement of repentance for salvation, eternal security, the divinity of Jesus Christ, resisting compromise with the world or worldliness and denominational error, then more than likely you are worshiping in a church that has forsaken the Word of God and is worshiping a different Christ.